blue-rhino394/BlueRhinoWebsite/index.md

-## Welcome to GitHub Pages
+## The Watering Hole

-You can use the [editor on GitHub](https://github.com/bluerhino394/bluerhino/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+Welcome to Blue Rhino's "Watering Hole": A place where you can stay up to date on our progress!

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.